abinit/abitutorials/README.md

 More detailed instructions on how to install with conda are available in the [abiconda](https://github.com/abinit/abiconda) documentation.

-As an alternative to conda, you can use [pip](https://pip.pypa.io/en/stable/) to install python code with:
+As an alternative to conda, you can use [pip](https://pip.pypa.io/en/stable/) to install python code for jupyter with:

     pip install jupyter abipy